Adelaide Fries, Preserver of Moravian History

 The Moravians were a religious group who migrated to North Carolina where they set up their own community.
 Learn more about Moravians here: moravian.org/what-we-believe and moravian.org/2018/07/a-brief-history-of-the-moravian-church.

 Adelaide Fries passed away in 1949, when the population of Winston-Salem was approximately 90,000.
-Today, Winston-Salem has grown to more than 250,000.
-The number of residents has been steadily increasing over the past 50 years, according to the Winston-Salem Journal.
+Today, Winston-Salem has grown to around three times that, as the number of residents has steadily increased over the past 50 years, according to the Winston-Salem Journal.
 It is the fifth largest city in North Carolina (the largest city is Charlotte).

 WInston-Salem is also known as the home of Salem College, which was founded in 1772.
 Along with Salem Academy, it is the oldest girls and women’s educational institution in the US.
 Read about it here: salem.edu/about.

-Another important author, Maya Angelou, lived in Winston-Salem as well.
+Bestselling author Maya Angelou lived in Winston-Salem as well, but her home (where she passed away) is privately owned and not open to the public.
 You can read about her in our Arkansas section.

 Salem is the fifth stop on our North Carolina Author Adventures Trail.